Kunstmaan/KunstmaanBundlesCMS/docs/07-03-coding-standards.md

 * We'll use keys to identify translatable strings which are prefixed per section, everything will be lowercase *(ex. actions.save)*
 * use 4 spaces instead of tabs
 * the constructor is always the first method
-* use phpcs with the symfony2 coding standard: https://github.com/opensky/Symfony2-coding-standard
+* use phpcs with the Symfony coding standard: https://github.com/opensky/Symfony2-coding-standard
 * use php mess detector already configured when running phpunit
 * use php duplicate code check
 * Form Types will be suffixes with Type when they are used in the frontend and AdminType when they are used for the backend